 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-This article explores what a person needs to know about at-home HIV tests, including where to find them, their reliability, and when to see a doctor.
+This article explores what a person needs to know about at-home HIV tests, including where to find them, their reliability, and when to consult a doctor.

 - have sex without condoms